Story At-A-Glance

 PMI shouldn’t be considered the only indicator to rely on when assessing the overall economic health of a region

-400 purchasing executives in the manufacturing sector, representing 20 industries, corresponding to their contribution to the Gross Domestic Product (GDP) in all 50 states are surveyed each month.
+Four hundred purchasing executives in the manufacturing sector, representing 20 industries, corresponding to their contribution to the Gross Domestic Product (GDP) in all 50 states, are surveyed monthly.

-Though, it shouldn’t be considered the only indicator to rely on when assessing the overall economic health and direction of a region, however, it is a reasonable start.
+Though it shouldn’t be considered the only indicator to rely on when assessing a region’s overall economic health and direction, it is a good start.

 Labor issues, Inflation, supply change disruptions

-The future months might see some deviations from this upward economic trend as labor issues, inflation, and supply chain disruptions may impact business activity.
+The coming months might see deviations from this upward economic trend as labor issues, inflation, and supply chain disruptions may impact business activity.

 “Business is fantastic.
-It started out slow in the first few months, but ever since November we’ve had a tear and business has been increasing month by month,” noted a business owner cited in the report.
+It started slowly in the first few months, but ever since November, we’ve had a tear, and business has been increasing month by month,” noted a business owner cited in the report.

 Other Indicators

-Other economic indicators, such as Supplier Deliveries Index, Commodity Price Index, and Employment Index show that economic recovery, however, not without two accompanying issues.
-One is high inflation rate and the other is the continued supply chain bottlenecks.
+Economic indicators, such as the Supplier Deliveries Index, Commodity Prices Index, and Employment Index, show that economic recovery is not without two accompanying issues.
+One is the high inflation rate, and the other is the continued supply chain bottlenecks.

 0 Comments